-We appreciate the work of your office to successfully resettle refugees in Minnesota and we look forward to continuing our partnership with the Minnesota Refugee Resettlement Program.
+I appreciate the work of your office to successfully serve refugees in Minnesota and look forward to continuing our partnership with the Minnesota Refugee Resettlement Program.

-If you have any questions pertaining to this approval letter, please contact Chandra-Allgood-Foster your Regional Representative, at chandra.allgoodfoster@acf.hhs.gov or Carl Rubenstein, Director, the Division of Refugee Assistance, at Carl.Rubenstein@acf.hhs.gov.
+If you have any questions pertaining to this approval letter, please contact your Regional Representative Chandra Allgood-Foster, at chandra.allgoodfoster@acf.hhs.gov or Carl Rubenstein, Director, the Division of Refugee Assistance, at Carl.Rubenstein@acf.hhs.gov.